Mikael Norling has been a supporter of the Tvind Teachers Group for more than 35 years. He is the most senior member of the organisation in the USA.

 Like other senior TG figures, Norling is believed to travel often to TG Pacifico, Tvind’s luxurious world headquarters 90 miles south of San Diego on Mexico’s Baja coast, and to TG offices in Zimbabwe, Belize, China and Denmark.

-Whatever his politics, nobody else in the USA could be better informed than Mikael Norling about the TG’s financial affairs, secrets and true agenda.
+Whatever his politics, nobody else in the USA could be better informed than Norling about the TG’s financial affairs, secrets and true agenda.
 And few others could be as close to the fugitive Amdi Petersen.
 If Denmark really wants to find Amdi Petersen, perhaps Mr. Norling’s office would be a good place to start.